 Who pays for guarantor referencing?

-If you know that you will need a guarantor to rent the property, or if your solo reference report comes back saying you will need a guarantor to secure the property – you will normally be expected to pay for your guarantor’s reference as well.
+If you know that you will need a guarantor to rent the property, or if your solo reference report comes back saying you will need a guarantor to secure the property – the landlord or letting agent will need to pay for the guarantor reference as well.

 Find out more here: Tenant Referencing and Guarantors